embrace-community/embrace-dapp/frontend/README.md

 # Embrace

-This is a mono-repo which includes both the contracts and frontend.
+This is a mono-repo which includes both the contracts and frontend!
+TEST
 ![Polygon logo](https://lets.embrace.community/logos/polygon.png =200x200)

 ## Presentation & Design